-It’s worth noting up front that we find our current methods of implementing memory palaces to be relatively simple (see “Doesn’t it take too much time to make all these palaces?” on our Tips page).
+It’s worth noting up front that we find our current methods of implementing memory palaces to be relatively simple (see “Doesn’t it take too much time to make all these palaces?”).
 We don’t think that using palaces in a mnemonic strategy adds up to much extra time or effort.
 Otherwise, the following might be moot.
 As always, memory palaces should be used sparingly (I would estimate only about 25% of my Anki cards have associated mnemonics) and in conjunction with the core evidence-based strategies of effective learning—practice testing and spaced repetition.
 If you haven't already, I'd strongly recommend reading Do memory palaces hinder learning?.
 This pro-memory palace argument is also not to say that standalone images are never useful.
 We often create them for out-of-context facts (e.g. for drug brand names) or when it may be useful to create quick images on the fly.
 When it comes to carefully learning structured material, however (e.g. I'm sitting at my computer to learn the lung pathology chapter), I’ve found there to be three main arguments in favor of palaces: